 - Fault-tolerant: Any anomaly in your incoming data is detected and records are set aside for corrections so that your analytics can run without a glitch.

 You can transfer data from your MySQL database to your data warehouse in real-time very easily using Hevo.
 Give it a try.
-Sign up for your 14-day free trial!

-Steps to Backup Data Using MySQL Workbench
+Steps to Dump Database Using MySQL Workbench

-- Connect to the database you want to backup by clicking on it under the MySQL connections.
+Step 1: Connect to the database you want to backup by clicking on it under the MySQL connections.

 - You can also create a new connection by clicking on the + icon.